Dual Diagnosis Definition And Management

 Managing life with a mental health condition can feel challenging.
 If you are experiencing a mental health condition and substance use disorder simultaneously, this is known as a "dual diagnosis."
 This term does not relate to having two or more mental health conditions, such as anxiety and depression, without a substance use disorder.

-Dual diagnosis and co-occurring disorders
+Dual diagnosis and co-occurring mental health disorders

 Substance use and dependency may occur when someone is living with a mental health condition.
 Individuals might use substances like alcohol or illicit medications to attempt to cope with overwhelming symptoms.
 A co-occurring disorder is a term that describes the combination of these two conditions.
 In comparison, dual diagnosis is a term to describe how both mental illness and addiction may be diagnosed together.